 Talk to a Jennings Heating and Cooling professional before installing a tankless water heater in your home, so you know you’re getting the right model for your situation.

-Selecting the right water heater or tankless water heater for your home is dependent on your family’s needs.
+Selecting and installing the right water heater or tankless water heater for your home is dependent on your family’s needs.
 The experts at Jennings Heating and Cooling are NATE-certified and understand each household’s personal needs.
-We will analyze your water usage and plumbing situation before recommending the best water heater for your home in Akron and Northeast Ohio.
+We will analyze your water usage and plumbing situation before installing the best water heater for your home in Akron and Northeast Ohio.